jimdigriz/bgpexplore/README.md

 ## Extract

-Extract the bits of BGP information we want (about 1min for `rrc06`, does ~50k routes per second, on an [i7-8550U](https://ark.intel.com/content/www/us/en/ark/products/122589/intel-core-i7-8550u-processor-8m-cache-up-to-4-00-ghz.html) it takes about 30mins to cook all MRT files with `xargs` and `-P6`):
+We convert the MRT files into bgpdump format (about one minute for `rrc06`, does ~50k routes per second, on an [i7-8550U](https://ark.intel.com/content/www/us/en/ark/products/122589/intel-core-i7-8550u-processor-8m-cache-up-to-4-00-ghz.html) it takes about 30minutes to cook all MRT files with `xargs`):

     ./mrt2bgpdump.escript ris-data/bview.20191101.0000.06.gz | gzip -c > bgpdump.psv.gz

 **N.B.** you will need to amend the `bview` filename to reflect the date of the data downloaded

-Now we extract some facts from this (takes about a minute for `rrc06`):
+Now we extract the information we want from this (takes about a minute for `rrc06`):

     # list of unique AS numbers
     zcat bgpdump.psv.gz \